stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 The code generator ran in a few milliseconds so we could iteratively modify the code until we achieved an acceptable level of results.
 As it turned out there were only two structures that did not automatically compile, and since these were for an extension we had never heard of we simply deleted them.

-At the time of writing (for Vulkan version 1.1.101.0) the generator produced 390 structures, 142 enumerations, and the API consisted of 91 methods (excluding extensions) so the decision to implement methods manually was not particularly onerous.
+At the time of writing (for Vulkan version 1.1.101.0) the generator produced 390 structures and 142 enumerations.
+The API consisted of 91 methods (excluding extensions) so the decision to implement methods manually was not particularly onerous.

 In retrospect we spent far too much time messing around with CDT, and it certainly does not adhere to our goal of using well documented third-party tools.
 We probably ought to have tried to implement a custom parser (our requirements are relatively simple) and this may be something to consider for future versions of the Vulkan API.